-Dr. Olasunkanmi Habeeb Okunola is a disaster risk reduction and climate change adaptation expert by training with over 10 years of research, policy development and teaching experience in sub-Saharan Africa and European countries.
-He is currently an Alexandra Von Humboldt Research Scholar at the United Nations University, Institute for Environment and Human Security Bonn, Germany.
-He holds a Ph.D. in Urban and Regional Planning from Obafemi Awolowo University, Nigeria.
-Olasunkanmi is a Researcher & Program Management Expert on climate change adaptation, disaster risk reduction, community-based natural resource management, coastal and marine resource management.
-He explores adaptation in the context of resilience planning to interrogate both conventional and alternative approaches to adaptation, disaster risk reduction, and sustainability.
-He has conducted community-based qualitative and quantitative research in cities of global south and north on disaster risk governance and climate change adaptation.
+Dr Olasunkanmi Habeeb Okunola is a disaster risk reduction and climate change adaptation expert by training with over 10 years of research, policy development and teaching experience in sub-Saharan Africa and European countries.
+He is currently an Alexandra Von Humboldt Research Scholar at the United Nations University.
+He holds a PhD in urban and regional planning from Obafemi Awolowo University, Nigeria.
+Olasunkanmi is a researcher and programme management expert on climate change adaptation, disaster risk reduction, community-based natural resource management, and coastal and marine resource management.
+He explores adaptation in the context of resilience planning to interrogate both conventional and alternative approaches to adaptation, disaster risk reduction and sustainability.
+He has conducted community-based qualitative and quantitative research in cities of the global south and north on disaster risk governance and climate change adaptation.